Junctional epithelium

-The junctional epithelium (JE) is that epithelium which lies at, and in health also defines, the base of the gingival sulcus.
+In dental anatomy, the junctional epithelium (JE) is that epithelium which lies at, and in health also defines, the base of the gingival sulcus (i.e. where the gums attach to a tooth).
 The probing depth of the gingival sulcus is measured by a calibrated periodontal probe.
-In a healthy-case scenario, the probe is gently inserted, slides by the sulcular epithelium (SE), and is stopped by the epithelial attachment (EA).
+In a healthy case, the probe is gently inserted, slides by the sulcular epithelium (SE), and is stopped by the epithelial attachment (EA).
 However, the probing depth of the gingival sulcus may be considerably different from the true histological gingival sulcus depth.

 Location

 The junctional epithelium, a nonkeratinized stratified squamous epithelium, lies immediately apical to the sulcular epithelium, which lines the gingival sulcus from the base to the free gingival margin, where it interfaces with the epithelium of the oral cavity.
 The gingival sulcus is bounded by the enamel of the crown of the tooth and the sulcular epithelium.
 Immediately apical to the base of the pocket, and coronal to the most coronal of the gingival fibers is the junctional epithelium.
 The JE attaches to the surface of the tooth by way of the EA with hemidesmosomes and is, on average, roughly 1 mm in width in the apico-coronal dimension, constituting about one half of the biologic width.
 The attachment of the JE to the tooth surface can occur on enamel, cementum, or dentin.
 The position of the EA on the tooth surface is initially on the cervical half of the anatomical crown when the tooth first becomes functional after tooth eruption.